 - 3 large egg whites

 - 3. In a large bowl, beat the egg whites and the vanilla until stiff.
 Using a spatula, gently fold the nut mixture into the egg whites.
-With your fingers, knead lightly to obtain a homogeneous dough.
+With your fingers, knead lightly until no streaks remain and a dough forms.

 - 5. Bake the macaroons until they turn a light gold, 20 to 25 minutes.
 Remove from the oven and let cool on the baking sheet.
 (You can store the macaroons in a tightly sealed container for up to 2 weeks.)

 Almond and Walnut Macaroons Recipe © 2001 Kitty Morse and Danielle Mamane.
 Photo © 2001 Owen Morse.
 All rights reserved.